ropg/pinapl/README.md

 ### dependency: lua-rs232

-So, let's assume you have lua installed on an OpenWRT system.
+So, let's assume you have lua installed on an OpenWRT system (`opkg install lua`).
 Next you'll need to be able to talk to the serial port.
 There is a Lua library for that, called `lua-rs232`, and the `4D-Picaso.lua` library that talks to the display depends on it.
 So we first install the serial library on OpenWRT: `opkg install lua-rs232`.
 Then copy the Lua files from this repository to some directory on the system.
 We used `/root/pinapl` as the directory to place the files from this repository in the examples.

 ### let's go!